 Glenapp doesn’t have a spa on site – instead, the Castle will drive you to the nearby Pebbles Spa.
 Pebbles is located right on the water looking out to Ailsa Craig so the views are stunning – particularly at Sunset.

 Pebbles use Thalgo and Decleor products for their treatments.
 They have an extensive range of Thalgo treatments.
-There is a long list of face treatments on offer as there is for body (wraps, scrubs, massage etc).
+There is a long list of face treatments on offer as there is for the body (wraps, scrubs, massage etc).
 Pebbles also offers mani/pedis, waxing and tanning.

 Spa Deals and Packages: